Answered By: Darcy Gervasio

 • Do not enter too much information into Citation Lookup.
 If you get zero results, delete everything except the most crucial fields: journal title and year of publication and try again.

 • Make sure you have not confused the journal title with the article title.
-Enter the name of the journal, magazine, or newspaper in the "journal title" box (the second box).
+Enter the name of the publication, magazine, or newspaper in the "journal title" box (the second box).

-• If you get zero results in Citation Lookup, try the Journals A-Z Search from the Library Discovery Search.
+• If you get zero results, try the Journals A-Z Search from the Discovery Search.
 This shows if we have online access to your journal and lists coverage dates.

 • If your journal is not available electronically, the Discovery Search may show you a print version instead.
 Write down the call number after "Available a Purchase College Bound Periodical (Stacks)" to locate the hard copy version of the journal on the shelf.